Abigail (novel): Plot summary

-Gina's father does not telephone her for months and she has to stay in the school even at Christmas.
-Early in spring, her suitor from home, Feri Kuncz, appears in the city and says that he wants to bring her secretly to her father, who he pretends is ill and is waiting for her.
-The plan fails, but still, Gina has to leave Árkod.
-The winds of war have arrived at the seemingly impregnable Matula.
+Gina does not hear from her father for months.
+She is forced to stay at the school at all times, including over Christmas, still without a word.
+Early in spring, she is visited by her suitor from home, Feri Kuncz.
+He says her father is ill and is waiting for her.
+Gina thinks that Feri is the "trusted person" her father told her of.
+However, it was a lie, and it becomes clear that Gina has to leave the Matula and Árkod.
+The winds of war have arrived at the impregnable Matula.
 Helped by Mici Horn, an ex-pupil of Matula and a war widow, Gina escapes from Árkod and gets a new identity.

-At the end of the novel, Gina finds out that Mr. Kőnig, a teacher whom she hated and looked down on during the school year, is actually Abigail, her greatest helper and the saver of many lives.
+At the end of the novel, Gina finds out Abigail's true identity.
+Mr. Kőnig, a teacher whom she hated and looked down on during the school year, was secretly her greatest helper and the savior of many lives.

 Adaptations

 A TV series based on the novel was produced in 1978.
 The novel was also adapted as a musical that premiered in March 2008.